Did YHVH Tell Abraham to Sacrifice Isaac?

 Was Abraham told to sacrifice Isaac?

 A good departure point to describing “sacrifice of Isaac” is to explain what the narrative does and most importantly what it does not say.
-But first of all, we need to clear an old misconception that is heavily influenced by Christian movies and traditions, namely, that Yitschak at the time of “the sacrifice” was a little boy who was led by his father unsuspectedly to slaughter.
+But first of all, we need to clear an old misconception that is heavily influenced by Christian films and traditions, namely, that Yitschak at the time of “the sacrifice” was a little boy who was led by his father unsuspectedly to slaughter.
 But was at all Yitschak a little boy who suspected nothing or a grown man who willingly obeyed his father.
 This we argued in the article How Old Was Yitschak When Avraham Offered Him?
 A closer look at the Hebrew text of Genesis 22 suffices to notice that nowhere in it has YHVH “commanded” Avraham to sacrifice anything.
 It is remarkable that YHVH did not “command” Avraham anything either.
 This is self-evident from the plain reading of the Hebrew text, as we will explain below.
 Although this may appear surprising, this conclusion follows naturally from the plain words of the text.
 It comes as no surprise, therefore, that Avraham was not told to slaughter his son Yitschak at all.

 We find the command to Abraham to “sacrifice Isaac” in the translations but not in Hebrew.
 This seems quite astounding that the Torah has failed to mention this “little” detail.
 What then did YHVH tell Avraham?
 The first word we will bring to the careful reader’s attention is the word “now” as it appears in all English translations and unfortunately in JPS, as well.
 It will be clear to the reader that the perception of command is expressed by the usage of the word “now” in the text.
 Thus translated, the verse seems like a command which had to be performed immediately, i.e., “right now.”
 What do we find in Hebrew though is something else.
 The Hebrew word behind “now” is נא, na, and it simply means “Please!”
 We find this Hebrew word in Gen 12:13, where we read,